laubryan/LightWaveObjectViewer/README.md

 Some improvements I'd like to make next, in rough priority order:

-- Add more view interactions such as rotation.
 - Handle more LightWave surface attributes (e.g. color, reflectivity, etc) and improve the shader.
 - Additional UI to tweak the display.
 - Support LWO3 and test on a wider range of objects.